Q:What are best practices for engaging with business customers via events and community-based marketing?

 Having a community presence will give you the opportunity to develop relationships with your customers and provide information about your programs and offerings.

 SMB customers view their utility and colleagues at similar businesses as the most trusted resources for energy-efficiency advice.
 Leverage this trust by including testimonials from efficiency program participants in your marketing campaigns.
 Testimonials that present a specific business challenge and describe a solution and its results are the most compelling stories.
 They’re a great way to reward SMB customers who have participated in your programs by providing them with more community exposure.
-For more examples of effective ads targeted to SMB customers, visit E Source Energy AdVision, our database of more than 6,000 examples of utility marketing and advertising campaigns.
+For more examples of effective ads targeted to SMB customers, visit E Source Energy AdVision, our database of thousands of examples of utility marketing and advertising campaigns.

 Utility examples of customer recognition

 SRP embraces recognition through its Champions of Energy Efficiency Awards program, which encourages commercial customers to participate in the utility’s energy-efficiency programs.
 SRP chooses energy-efficiency champions based on their implementation of new technologies, behavioral changes, and support of ongoing energy-saving initiatives.
 There are awards in seven categories: small business, midsize business, large business, K–12 schools, colleges and universities, charitable and nonprofit organizations, and outstanding achievement.

 Utilities such as New York State Electric & Gas and RG&E encourage businesses to display window signs that show their participation in energy-efficiency programs.
 Both utilities also sponsor open houses at participating businesses to showcase the energy-efficiency work.
 These events provide marketing for both the business and the utility.